indiestream/ISSecurityFeed/README.md

-# ISAutoStart
+# ISSecurityFeed

 Occasionally as a streaming engineer you often need to have a Live stream running to test on.
 Especially if you're working on a player.
 Here's a useful library to get one going in Wowza with the need of an encoder or webcam.
-By default the program runs on the application name ```autostart```.
+By default the program runs on the application name ```securityfeed```.
 You can change that via the properites explained below.
 You can learn more about how it works [here](http://www.indiestre.am/index.php/2017/02/16/auto-starting-an-application-using-wowza/).

 ---

 ## Setup

 1.)
-Copy ISAutoStart.jar to your Wowza ```lib/``` folder.
+Copy ISSecurityFeed.jar to your Wowza ```lib/``` folder.

 2.)
 Edit the Wowza configuration file located at ```conf/Server.xml``` Scroll down to the bottom and add the following in the ```<ServerListeners>``` node.

 ```
 <ServerListener>
-  <BaseClass>com.indiestream.ISAutoStart</BaseClass>
+  <BaseClass>com.indiestream.issecurityfeed.ISSecurityFeedServer</BaseClass>
 </ServerListener>
 ```